Isomorphic gcd-graphs over polynomial rings: Acknowledgements

 \section{Acknowledgements}

-We are grateful to Professor Torsten Sander, whose work on gcd graphs has been a significant source of inspiration.
+We are grateful to Professor Torsten Sander, whose work on gcd-graphs has been a significant source of inspiration.
 We also appreciate his insightful remarks and continued encouragement.
 Our thanks extend to Professor Ki-Bong Nam for his interest and valuable suggestions.
 Parts of this work are motivated by his ideas on generalized Euler numbers.
+Last but not least, we would like to thank the referee, Professor Jon Berrick, and the editor for their suggestions which improved our exposition.